moddedmc-wiki/fabric-modding-wiki/docs/blocks/blockstates/index.md

 ## What are block states?

-A block state is a piece of data attached to a singular block in the Minecraft world containing information on the block - some examples of information vanilla stores in block states:
+A block state is a piece of data attached to a singular block in the Minecraft world containing information on the block in the form of properties - some examples of properties vanilla stores in block states:

 - Rotation: Mostly used for logs and other natural blocks.
 - Activated: Heavily used in redstone devices, and blocks such as the furnace or smoker.